-(1) "Administrator" means the [Insert the name of the agency or entity that will be charged with enforcement of this Act].

-(2) "Affiliate":

-(A) with respect to an individual, means:

-(i) the spouse of the individual;

-- (ii) a sibling of the individual or the spouse of a sibling; - (iii) an individual or the spouse of an individual who is a lineal ancestor or lineal descendant of the individual or the individual's spouse;

-(iv) an aunt, uncle, great-aunt, great-uncle, first cousin, niece, nephew, grand-niece, or grand-nephew, whether related by the whole or the half blood or adoption, or the spouse of any of them; or and

-(v) any other individual occupying the residence of the individual;

-(B) with respect to an entity, means:

-(i) a person that directly or indirectly controls, is controlled by, or is under common control with the entity;

-(ii) an officer of, or an individual performing similar functions with respect to, the entity;
+- (1) "Administrator" means the [insert the name of the agency or entity that will be charged with enforcement of this act]. - (2) "Affiliate": - (A) with respect to an individual, means: - (i) the spouse of the individual; - (ii) a sibling of the individual or the spouse of a sibling; - (iii) an individual or the spouse of an individual who is a lineal ancestor or lineal descendant of the individual or the individual's spouse; - (iv) an aunt, uncle, great aunt, great uncle, first cousin, niece, nephew, grandniece, or grandnephew, whether related by the whole or the half blood or adoption, or the spouse of any of them; or - (v) any other individual occupying the residence of the individual; and - (B) with respect to an entity, means: - (i) a person that directly or indirectly controls, is controlled by, or is under common control with the entity; - (ii) an officer of, or an individual performing similar functions with respect to, the entity;

-(iii) a director of, or an individual performing similar functions with respect to, the entity;

-(iv) subject to Section 32(f), a person that receives or received more than \$25,000 from the entity in either the current year or the preceding year or a person that owns more than 10 percent of, or an individual who is employed by or is a director of, a person that receives or received more than \$25,000 from the entity in either the current year or the preceding year;

-(v) an officer or director of, or an individual performing similar functions with respect to, a person described in subsubparagraph (i);

-(vi) the spouse of, or an individual occupying the residence of, an individual described in subsubparagraph (i) through (v); or

-(vii) an individual who has the relationship specified in subparagraph (A)(iv) to an individual or the spouse of an individual described in subsubparagraph (i) through (v).

-(3) "Agreement" means an agreement between a provider and an individual for the performance of debt-management services.

-(4) "Bank" means a financial institution, including a commercial bank, savings bank, savings and loan association, credit union, and trust company, engaged in the business of banking, chartered under federal or state law, and regulated by a federal or state banking regulatory authority.

-(5) "Business address" means the physical location of a business, including the name and number of a street.

-(6) "Certified counselor" means an individual certified by:
+- (iii) a director of, or an individual performing similar functions with respect to, the entity; - (iv) subject to adjustment of the dollar amount pursuant to Section 32(f), a person that receives or received more than \$25,000 from the entity in either the current year or the preceding year or a person that owns more than 10 percent of, or an individual who is employed by or is a director of, a person that receives or received more than \$25,000 from the entity in either the current year or the preceding year; - (v) an officer or director of, or an individual performing similar functions with respect to, a person described in subsubparagraph-clause (i); - (vi) the spouse of, or an individual occupying the residence of, an individual described in subsubparagraphs clauses (i) through (v); or - (vii) an individual who has the relationship specified in subparagraph(A)(iv) to an individual or the spouse of an individual described in subsubparagraphs clauses (i) through (v). - (3) "Agreement" means an agreement between a provider and an individual for the performance of debt-management services. - (4) "Bank" means a financial institution, including a commercial bank, savings bank, savings and loan association, credit union, and trust company, engaged in the business of banking, chartered under federal or state law, and regulated by a federal or state banking regulatory authority. - (5) "Business address" means the physical location of a business, including the name and number of a street. - (6) (A) "Certified counselor" means an individual certified by a training program or certifying organization, approved by the administrator, that authenticates the competence of individuals providing education and assistance to other individuals in connection with debt-management services in which an agreement contemplates that creditors will reduce finance charges or fees for late payment, default, or delinquency.

-(A) an independent, nationally recognized certifying organization, approved by the administrator, that authenticates the competence of individuals providing education and assistance to other individuals in connection with debt-management services; or
+(B)(7) "Certified debt specialist" means an individual certified by a training program or certifying organization, approved by the administrator, that authenticates the competence of individuals providing education and assistance to other individuals in connection with debt-management services in which an agreement contemplates that creditors will settle debts for less than the full principal amount of debt owed.